stratospheric-dev/stratospheric-website/content/blog/german-translation-available.md

 date: 2024-07-25T13:31:03+02:00
 ---

-Stratospheric not only speaks English, [habla español tambien](https://leanpub.com/stratospheric-es), [und nun auch Deutsch](https://leanpub.com/stratospheric-de)!
+Stratospheric not only speaks English, [tambien habla español](https://leanpub.com/stratospheric-es), [und nun auch Deutsch](https://leanpub.com/stratospheric-de)!

 We're happy to announce that in addition to the original English version (and [the Spanish edition](https://leanpub.com/stratospheric-es) Stratospheric now is available as a [German edition](https://leanpub.com/stratospheric-de), too.